 IR is a PR sub-discipline that oversees a company’s relationship with its shareholders, government authorities, and investors.
 This type of PR agency deals with investor events and financial report releases and handles the complaints received by investors.
 The core difference between PR and IR is that investor relations deal with the internal links of the company, whereas PR deals with the company’s communication with the public.

 This division of public relations deals with the direct operations and marketing plans of a company.
-This type of agency is related to specific endeavors like launching a new product or a particular campaign or managing a significant change in a product.
+This type of agency is related to specific endeavors like new product launches or a particular campaign or managing a significant change in a product.

 Internal Public Relations